gecata83/UsersListing/README.md

 ### To run the project

-Clone the git repository on your machine.
-Execute "composer.phar update" in the project main folder terminal
+Clone the git repository on your machine. "git clone https://github.com/gecata83/UsersListing.git" Execute "composer.phar install" in the project main folder (I have kept the lock file up to date but if something goes wrong use - ./composer.phar install)
 ### Apache setup

 To setup apache, setup a virtual host to point to the public/ directory of the